Moringa

 Is Moringa good for sleep?

 We are both surprised by its effects.
-The tea is a great sleep aid for my friend, who, like me, suffers from insomnia.
+The tea is a great sleep aid for my friend, who, like me, suffers from sleep quality.
 The capsules help me sleep, but also give me an energy boost.

 Does Moringa interact with any medications?